2025 Cebu earthquake: Domestic

 PHIVOLCS issued a Tsunami Advisory Minor Sea Level Disturbance following the earthquake at around 22:32 PHT covering the coastal towns of Leyte, Cebu, and Biliran.
 The advisory was lifted at 01:20 PHT the next day, October 1.
 On the other hand, the Pacific Tsunami Warning Center did not issue a Pacific-wide tsunami threat.
-The government has yet to decide if to request international help.

 The Department of Health mobilized special care units among Cebu while initiating a Code White alert.
 The University of San Carlos launched a donation drive to affected communities.
 The Girl Scouts of the Philippines, the Cebu Technological University, the Philippine Red Cross and other organizations initiated donation drives.
 The Metropolitan Manila Development Authority sent a team to Cebu province following President Marcos' directive to mobilize resources and deliver aid to communities affected by the earthquake.
 The Philippine Coast Guard sent five ships, 10 K9 teams and desalination machines to Cebu.
 The Armed Forces of the Philippines sent 300 personnel, including signal teams tasked with restoring communication lines.
 The Philippine Army deployed soldiers to earthquake-hit areas in Cebu, while the Philippine National Police deployed 2,250 personnel.
 The Philippine Air Force sent two C-130 aircraft to transport humanitarian aid to Mactan–Benito Ebuen Air Base.
 It also deployed two Sikorsky UH-60 Black Hawk helicopters to transport aid to Carnaza island in Daanbantayan.
 The Bureau of Customs donated seized contraband items including 1,143 tents and 50 units of mobile power supply.
 Search and rescue operations ended on October 2 after authorities determined that there were no more missing people, with the focus shifting to delivering aid and relief to the affected areas.
 The government implemented a 60-day price freeze for basic necessities, liquefied petroleum gas and kerosene.
-As of 5 October 2025, the NDRRMC reports that assistance and relief goods worth have been distributed to affected families.